pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

         self.maintain()
 ```

-The `peek` method shows how we reassemble up to 3 partial products,
+The `query` method shows how we reassemble up to 3 partial products,
 depending on where the pop index lives (before or after the write cursor).

 ```
-    def peek(self):
+    def query(self):
         self.check_rep()
         if self.pop_idx == self.push_idx:
             return self.identity